 The way to detect cancer before symptoms appear is through screening.
 There are two types of screening for prostate cancer: A Prostate-Specific Antigen test (PSA test) and a Digital Rectal Examination (DRE).
 PSA is a protein made by the prostate.
 Many things, including enlarged prostates, can cause a spike in PSA levels, therefore it is not proof of cancer.
 It does point at a problem that needs further examination.
 DRE is a rectal exam, in which a medical professional feels the prostate for any abnormalities, such as lumps.

 If the initial PSA test results come back high, getting a prostate biopsy might be the best option.
 Biopsy is the only way to definitively tell is a person has prostate cancer.
-If you are male and 50 or over, or 40 and at higher risk, we suggest you consult with a doctor about screening options.
-Antidote’s certified primary care clinicians are here to guide you through the process, through the app at your convenience, no insurance needed.
+If you're a man aged 50 or older, or 40 and at higher risk, it's crucial to consult with a doctor regarding screening options.
+Antidote Insurance offers you a valuable advantage – our certified primary care clinicians are readily available through the app, ensuring your convenience and peace of mind.
+Secure your access to telehealth services with Antidote Insurance today and prioritize your health.